 - 1. From the [Applications] tab, select an application.
 The Application page appears. - 2.
-Select a step in the application.

-3. Click the [Step Log] tab in the bottom left-hand corner of the screen.
+Select a step in the application. - 3.
+Click the [Step Log] tab in the bottom left-hand corner of the screen.
 The [Step Log] tab appears at the bottom of the page, and it displays log messages for the selected step:

-TIP: For longer log messages, click the down arrow icon (✓) in the Message column of the [Step Log] tab to open the message.

-- 4. To copy a message, triple-click the text of the message to highlight the entire text block, and then click the Copy Message icon ((1)) next to that message. - 5.
-To copy the entire log, click the [Copy Log] button. - 6.
-Click the [Step Data] tab to display the JSON data that was generated by the selected step. - 7.
-Click the [Step Log] tab to close the tab. - 8.
+- 4. For longer log messages, click the down arrow icon ( ) to open the message. - 5.
+To copy a single log, click the Copy Message icon $(\Box)$ next to that message. - 6.
+To copy all messages in the log, click the [Copy] button on the gray bar. - 7.
+To download all messages in the log, click the [Download] button on the gray bar.
+The file is saved in JSON format. - 8.
+To view the logs in full-screen mode, click the [Full screen] button on the gray bar.
+Click the [Full screen] button again to turn off full-screen mode. - 9.
+Click the [Step Data] tab to display the JSON data (where relevant) that was generated by the selected step. - 10.
+Click the [Step Log] tab to close the tab. - 11.
 To generate more detailed logs when you run this application, hover over the [Run] button and select Debug Run.

-TIP: Log information for a step is saved for the duration of the result_expires setting in the PowerFlow system.
-The result_expires setting is defined in the opt/iservices/scripts/docker-compose.yml file.
+TIP: Log information for a step is saved for the duration of the result\expires setting in the PowerFlow system.
+The result\expires setting is defined in the opt/iservices/scripts/docker-compose.yml file.
 The default value for log expiration is 7 days.
 This environment variable is set in seconds.